moebrowne/Network-Visualiser/README.md

 ## AirCrack NG

 The network visualiser can use airodump-ng as it's source of data.
-This is the preferred generator as it will access points along with all associated clients.
+This is the preferred generator as it will show access points along with all associated clients.

 To run the Airodump generator run the following command: